Utah Off-Highway Vehicle Recreation Grant

 Additional Requirements

-Eligible applicants for the OHVR grant include municipalities, counties, state and federal agencies, tribal governments, and OHV organizations incorporated as nonprofits in Utah.
-Projects must be open for public use and benefit the OHV community in the state.
+Eligible applicants include municipalities, counties, state agencies, federal agencies, tribal governments, and OHV organizations that are incorporated as nonprofits in Utah.
+All applicants must be based in Utah.

 Geographic Eligibility